KenKundert/assimilate/README.rst

 :Released: 2025-02-08

 *Assimilate* is a simple command line utility to orchestrate backups.
-It is built as a front-end to Borg_, a powerful and fast de-duplicating backup program.
-With *Assimilate*, you specify all the details about your backups once in advance, and then use a very simple command line interface for your day-to-day activities.
+It is designed to make common tasks simple and efficient.
+With *Assimilate*, you specify all the details about your backups once in advance, and then use a simple command line interface for your day-to-day activities.

+*Assimilate* is a front-end to Borg_, a powerful and fast de-duplicating backup program.
 Use of *Assimilate* does not preclude the use of *Borg* directly on the same repository.
 The philosophy of *Assimilate* is to provide commands that you would use often and in an interactive manner with the expectation that you would use Borg directly for the remaining commands.

 *Assimilate* is intended for use with Borg_ 2.0 or newer, which is currently not available in a stable release and is not recommended for general use.
 If you